LakshmiNarasimhan254/Web-Test-Automation-Framework/Readme.md

     1. I have not written any unit tests because all the methods are relatively small and static
     2. I have performed sonar lint analysis to check the code quality.
     3. Base image used in the docker file is customized from maven:3.6.3-jdk-8 where the maven dependencies are downloaded and kept handy to avoid downloading maven dependencies during each run.
-    4. I have used amazon.com and OrangeHRM website for sample testcases and page objects
+    4. I have used amazon.com,OrangeHRM.com,Automationexercise.com website for sample testcases and page objects

 ### Questions:
 For any further clarification - please reach out to Lakshminarasimhan254@gmail.com